cmxgloria/My-JS-Practice/xhr-request-README.md

 ```

 ##XHR POST Requests I
+The major difference between a GET request and POST request is that a POST request requires additional information to be sent through the request.
+This additional information is sent in the body of the post request.

 [Codecademy Articles: Rebrandly URL Shortener API ]
 ```
 const xhr = new XMLHttpRequest();//creat a new object